oxfordroadmap/vis/content/teaching/AI-basics-eg-Git/index.en.md

 - 📝 **Document** accessibility and sustainability **outcomes** ♼ — including any audits performed, performance benchmarks, or tooling used for optimization.

 ### 🧮 **Grading Criteria**
+Grading Criteria focuses on the grasp of AI capabilities and professional expertise.

 |Component|Description|Weight|
 |---|---|---|
 |🎯 **Web Quality & Site Structure**|Github usage, and working deployments|30%|